 Academic Emergency Medicine publishes both in print and online, and publishing selected papers online-only allows the editors to conserve print space, and take advantage of some of the features that only electronic publishing can offer.
 The editorial board will exercise its discretion in determining whether a given submission will run in the print journal, or online-only in its e-pages.
 Similarly, the editors may choose to run data supplements, appendices, and other text-dense material, as well as complex or supplementary figures, tables, and graphs online-only, with links to the print-version paper.

 AEM submission requirements correspond with the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” (http://www.icmje.org).
-We require that clinical trials be registered at http:/www.clinicaltrials.gov or another nationally recognized clinical trials registration system.
-The requirement for clinical trial registration includes observational as well as interventional trials, as discussed on the ClinicalTrials.gov web site (http://www.clinicaltrials.gov/ct2/about-studies/learn#WhatIs) and on the ICMJE “Obligation to Register Clinical Trials” web site (http://www.icmje.org/publishing_10register.html), which defines a clinical trial as “any research project that prospectively assigns human subjects to intervention or concurrent comparison or control groups to study the cause-and-effect relationship between a medical intervention and a health outcome.
+Any study that satisfies the clinicaltrials.gov definition of a clinical trial (below) and has an IDE or IND, or federal funding, must be preregistered at www.clinicaltrials.gov or another recognized clinical trials registry, and any randomized controlled trial of a commercially available drug or device, funded by the industry concern, must be preregistered.
+For investigator-initiated research without an IND, IDE, or federal funding, including randomized trials, pre-registration is strongly encouraged.
+Retrospective or post-hoc registration is not permitted.
+Clinicaltrials.gov defines a clinical trial as “a research study in which human volunteers are assigned to interventions (for example, a medical product, behavior, or procedure) based on a protocol (or plan) and are then evaluated for effects on biomedical or health outcomes.
 Authors from nations with no registry or who do not feel their study requires registration should contact the editor-in-chief prior to submission.
 AEM utilizes a web-based manuscript submission and peer-review system.
 Authors should submit their manuscripts, with figures and tables, electronically at the AEM online submission web site, http://mc.manuscriptcentral.com/aemj.
 Complete guidelines are available at the web site, along with a Manuscript Template form.
 When submitting a manuscript to the online system, authors must provide an electronic version of the manuscript.
 For this purpose original source files, not PDF files, are preferred.
 Submissions must include:

 ● One copy of the complete title page